juliesymons/juliesymons/GettingStarted.md

     package tutorial.libcog.fields

+    import cogdebugger._
     import libcog._
-    import cogdebugger._Intro

     object Counter extends CogDebuggerApp(
       new ComputeGraph {
         val counter = ScalarField(200, 200)
-        counter <== counter
+        counter <== counter + 1
       }
     )

 It can also be found [here](https://github.com/hpe-cct/cct-tutorial/blob/master/src/main/scala/tutorial/libcog/fields/Counter.scala) and at this location  in your IDE: `./cct-tutorial/src/scala/tutorial/libcog/fields/Counter.scala`.

 This program defines one field, `counter`, which is a 2-dimensional scalar field with 200 rows and 200 columns.
-It then uses the feedback operator *<==* to increment itself by 1 with each clock tick or step.
+It then uses the feedback operator `<==` to increment itself by 1 with each clock tick or step.

 This next figure shows `Counter` running in the visual debugger. add more details about the debugger here.